Beyond Pinball Loss: Quantile Methods for Calibrated Uncertainty Quantification: Introduction

-Quantiles provide an attractive representation for uncertainty because they can be used to model complex distributions without parametric assumptions, are interpretable with units in the target output space, allow for easy construction of prediction intervals, and can be used to efficiently sample from the predictive distribution via inverse transform sampling (\cite{hao2007quantile, koenker2001quantile}).
-Learning the quantile for a single quantile level is a well studied problem in quantile regression (QR) (\cite{koenker2001quantile, koenker2005quantile}), which typically involves optimizing the so-called \textit{pinball loss}, a tilted transformation of the absolute value function.
-By training for all quantiles simultaneously, recent works have made concrete steps in incorporating QR methods to form competitive UQ methods which output the full predictive distribution (\cite{rodrigues2020beyond}, \cite{tagasovska2019single}).
+Quantiles provide an attractive representation for uncertainty because they can be used to model complex distributions without parametric assumptions, are interpretable with units in the target output space, allow for easy construction of prediction intervals, and can be used to efficiently sample from the predictive distribution via inverse transform sampling \citep{hao2007quantile, koenker2001quantile}.
+Learning the quantile for a single quantile level is a well studied problem in quantile regression (QR) \citep{koenker2005quantile, koenker2001quantile}, which typically involves optimizing the so-called \textit{pinball loss}, a tilted transformation of the absolute value function.
+Given a target $y$, a prediction $\hat{y}$, and quantile level $\tau \in (0,1)$, the pinball loss $\rho_{\tau}$ is defined as

+By training for all quantiles simultaneously, recent works have made concrete steps in incorporating QR methods to form competitive UQ methods which output the full predictive distribution \citep{rodrigues2020beyond, tagasovska2019single}.